gabrielacarr/iOSUber/TODO/tasks.md

 - Install React-Navigation library and follow the installation guide - Defined all the screens in a Stack Navigator
 - Implement the Navigation between screens
 - Send data between screens
+- Update the dark mode as reusable component

 <details>
   <summary>Click to expand for Resources + installation steps</summary>